lukepadiachy/lukepadiachy.github.io/_posts/2025-03-08-csharp-intro.md

 ## **Purpose**

 You ever wondered what it's like to write your first line of code?
 Is it only for those dubbed as **'smart'** or the dude/dudette sitting in their room with a hoodie hacking the neighbors WiFi isolated from society?
 Maybe the latest & greatest tech?
 Perhaps spending a couple a bucks to get started?
 Well, let me say this, NO!
 All you need is passion, a passion for learning something new, I mean you could **'borrow'** someone's laptop or head to the nearest library to try this out if you're in a position where access to machines are pretty limited.
-I'll provide a in-browser section aswell.
+I'll provide a in-browser section aswell, which covers running code directly in the browser using online C# Compilers.

 This is literally for anyone, for those who are curious, those with goals and those with a vision.
 We'll start with the basics of C# taking it from our CLI to our IDE and Browser.